 Comments 2 of 2

-The single integrated management plan and the Wadden Sea Plan in the TWSC
+Delimination/ relation between SIMP and the Wadden Sea Plan in the TWSC

-The SIMP provides an overarching description of who are we in the TWSC and how we work in practice independently and together on nature conservation management.concepts The simp describes the nature conservation management structures at the national and trilateral levels and the role of the existing management tools in the overall management cycle for the Wadden Sea World Heritage.
-Additionally, the SIMP addresses key topics that have a direct and indirect influence on the OUV of the Wadden Sea and the means to support management.
+General comments:

+Unclear, where this chapter shall be inserted (after 1.5?)

+Explaining the relationship of SIMP and WSP in a separate chapter might result in repetition/ doubling of text content.
+Hence, I would prefer integrating this aspect in chapter 1.1, 1.3 or 1.5 (in body text or as text box).

+Reducing the subject of the SIMP and the WSP to “how we work” and “what we do” seems too much simplified.

+Figure: very text-intensive; my ideas for further development see rough sketch attached; keep map of the Wadden Sea (without textbox) as single figure.

+The SIMP complements the existing Wadden Sea Plan (WSP) and functions as an umbrella/ roof plan that explains the connection between the contents of the WSP and further sectoral concepts, strategies and action plans which aim at setting common targets and measures and their implementation in the three countries.
+Furthermore, the SIMP gives an overview of the nature conservation management structures at the national and trilateral levels, explaining also who is involved apart from the responsible authorities Five key topics are chosen to illustrate the importance and the scope of trilateral collaborative work to support management for safeguarding the OUV and the integrity of the WH site.

-The Wadden Sea Plan guides what we do.
-The what we do is also framed by the TWSC Guiding Principle.
-The Wadden Sea Plan is the common transboundary policy and the management plan for the Nature Conservation Area.
-The WSP presents the trilaterally agreed targets for the Wadden Sea Area as an ecological entity, as well as its landscape and cultural heritage, within the cultural entities.
-The ecological targets agreed upon for landscape and culture, water and sediment, salt marshes, the tidal area, beaches and dunes, estuaries, the offshore area, the rural area, birds, marine mammals, and fish are the base for the existing topic specific plans, strategies and action plans.
+The Wadden Sea Plan is the common transboundary policy and the overall management plan for the Wadden Sea World Heritage Property.
+The WSP presents the trilaterally agreed targets, policies and measures for the Wadden Sea Area as an ecological entity, as well as its landscape and cultural heritage, within the cultural entities.
+The ecological targets agreed upon for landscape and culture, water and sediment, salt marshes, the tidal area, beaches and dunes, estuaries, the offshore area, the rural area, birds, marine mammals, and fish are the base for the existing topic specific plans, strategies and action plans that exist on a trilateral scale as well as on a regional level in the three countries.
 In the key topics of the SIMP, the WSP policy agreements provide the common ground (see Section X).

 The management instruments for the regional and national legal designations are setup by each country and Federal State in coordination with the local governments and local actors.
-In Germany, the Wadden Sea Plan is the Natura 2000 and National Parks' management plan, whereas Denmark and the Netherlands have their site-specific management plans.
+In Germany, the Wadden Sea Plan serves as the Natura 2000 and National Parks' management plan, that can, if deemed necessary, be supplemented by further detailed management tools (e.g. for certain habitat types, sectoral plans, management concepts).

 Proposal addressing the comments